tilznit/craft.htb/README.md

 dinesh
 gilfoyle
 ```
 These are characters from [Silicon Valley](https://en.wikipedia.org/wiki/Silicon_Valley_(TV_series)).
+I downloaded the repo, and went back to the Gogs site.

-I look through each one's commits and issues.
+I look through all commits and issues.
 Dinesh raised an issue about a bogus abv value that had interesting data.

 ![Screenshot from 2019-07-30 20-10-33](https://user-images.githubusercontent.com/46615118/62796534-2253e280-ba9f-11e9-94d7-bb909b8b89a7.jpg)